Veilios/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

+1- this used in a function in the global scope is given the value of the window object.

+2- when used inside an object, the this. is referring to the object it inside.

+3-When used inside a constructor function, this is referring to an instance created by the constructor.

+4- call() and apply() methods have the this keyword explicitly defiined.

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.